TobKed/contact_box/README.md

 Contact box application written in Django

 ## Run project
+#### PostgresSQL
-#### The app is configured to work with PostgresSQL database and it's required to set the following environmental variables:
+The app is configured to work with PostgresSQL database and it's required to set the following environmental variables:
 * DJANGO_SECRET_KEY
 * DATABASE_NAME
 * DATABASE_USER